This is Me in HPE Census FAQs

 A census is the collection of data from an entire population or group of people, such as all HPEDSB families.
 It is similar to a survey, although in comparison, a survey collects information from a random sample of individuals rather than from an entire population.

-2. What is the purpose of the student census?
+2. What is the purpose of the staff and student censuses?

 School boards across Ontario, including HPEDSB, are completing a census with their school communities to gain a clearer understanding of the needs of their student populations and school communities.
 Under the Anti-Racism Act, 2017 and Ontario’s Education Equity Action Plan, school boards are to collect data and report on the data they collect.
-The student census is a tool that will help to identify and address systemic barriers to student success, close gaps in services, and guide decisions that support more equitable outcomes for all students.
+The censuses are a tool that will help to identify and address systemic barriers to student success, close gaps in services, and guide decisions that support more equitable outcomes for all students and staff.

-3. What questions are in the student census and why should I, or my child, complete it?
+3. What questions are in the census and why should I, or my child, complete it?

 Copies of the census are available for review on our website www.HPEschools.ca/census.
 The census is voluntary and confidential.
 Key questions include gender identity, sexual orientation, language(s) spoken, Indigenous identity, ethnicity, race, religion and disabilities.
-This information will provide us with valuable insight into our students and their lived experiences, assist us to honour their voices, ensure effective programming and allocate resources where they are most needed.
-Your time and effort completing the census makes a difference.
+This information will provide us with valuable insight into our staff and students and their lived experiences, assist us to honour their voices, ensure effective programming and allocate resources where they are most needed.
+The time and effort invested in completing the census makes a difference.

 4. Is parent/guardian consent required before students complete the census?